Next: , Up: Programming Interface [Contents][Index]

 (sha256

-(base32 "0wqd8sjmxfskrflaxywc7gqw7sfawrfvdxd9skxawzfgyy0pzdz6"))))
+(base32

 (build-system gnu-build-system)

-(home-page "http://www.gnu.org/software/hello/")
+(home-page "https://www.gnu.org/software/hello/")

 (license gpl3+)))

 Without being a Scheme expert, the reader may have guessed the meaning of the various fields here.
-This expression binds variable hello to a <package> object, which is essentially a record (see Scheme records in GNU Guile Reference Manual).
+This expression binds the variable hello to a <package> object, which is essentially a record (see Scheme records in GNU Guile Reference Manual).
 This package object can be inspected using procedures found in the (guix packages) module; for instance, (package-name hello) returns—surprise!—"hello".

 There are a few points worth noting in the above package definition:

-Once a package definition is in place2, the package may actually be built using the guix build command-line tool (see Invoking guix build).
-Eventually, updating the package definition to a new upstream version can be partly automated by the guix refresh command (see Invoking guix refresh).
+Finally, updating the package definition to a new upstream version can be partly automated by the guix refresh command (see Invoking guix refresh).

 Behind the scenes, a derivation corresponding to the <package> object is first computed by the package-derivation procedure.
-That derivation is stored in a .drv file under /nix/store.
+That derivation is stored in a .drv file under /gnu/store.
 The build actions it prescribes may then be realized by using the build-derivations procedure (see The Store).

 Scheme Procedure: package-derivation store package [system]